 In this program, experience counts.
 You could be working in the community helping elders to remain in their home.
 Become an advocate and aide to a special needs child at school.
 Inspire a client at a homeless shelter.
 Or a key player in getting people back on their feet and on with their lives.
 Our graduates are doing all of these things and more in their own communities and around the world.

 We know it’s what you personally bring to this program that makes it extraordinary.
 You, like many of our students, are compelled to make a difference in this world.
 The Master of Occupational Therapy will help you get there.

-Our Master of Occupational Therapy program is designed for individuals who are not occupational therapists, the M.O.T. is an entry-level full-time (2 years) or part-time (4 years) program for students who have an undergraduate degree, and now desire to pursue a career in the field of occupational therapy.
+The Master of Occupational Therapy (MOT) degree from Bay Path University is an entry-level, full-time (two-year) or half-time (three-year) program for students with a bachelor’s degree in any field, who desire to pursue a career in the field of occupational therapy.
 Completion of this degree allows students to sit for the National Board for Certification in Occupational Therapy (NBCOT) and become a Registered Occupational Therapist.

 Admission is competitive.
 Each year, we have more applicants than we can accommodate in the class.
 Applicants are ranked based on GPA and recommendations.
 The top applicants are offered admission.
 Some applicants may be offered a place on the wait list pending available spots in the class.
 After completing the admissions process, some applicants may be denied